It's not news to anyone that American visitors make up a significant percentage of those travelling from overseas to explore Edinburgh and Scotland.

 Libraries were a great cause in Carnegie's mind.
 He wrote in his autobiography: "The fundamental advantage of a library is that it gives nothing for nothing.
 Youths must acquire knowledge themselves.
 There is no escape from this."
 He saw the provision of raw information for the consumption of a public, eager to better their understanding and knowledge, as a great and important thing.
 It was no coincidence that his own father had helped to establish the first public library in Dunfermline, the town north of Edinburgh where Carnegie was born.

-In the 1890s, Edinburgh was offered $50,000 from Carnegie to establish the city's first public lending library.
-That would constitute 'seed funding' to set up the library, on the understanding that the equivalent of another $200,000 that would be needed to finish the project.
+In the 1890s, Edinburgh was offered £25,000 from Carnegie to establish the city's first public lending library.
+That would constitute 'seed funding' to set up the library, on the understanding that the city itself would pay the balance of funds needed to finish the project.

 At that time Edinburgh had no public library and - to Carnegie's horror - did not want a public library.
 They certainly did not want to have to pay for one!
 Carnegie's benevolence in establishing the fund was rejected, and he was told to give his money to another city, who would be more willing to supplement it with their own cash.

-Carnegie was so determined that Edinburgh should have a public library facility that he increased his endowment and ended up paying the full $250,000 that it cost to build and stock the central library.
+Carnegie was so determined that Edinburgh should have a public library facility that he doubled his endowment to £50,000.

 Today Carnegie's library can be found on George IV Bridge, and above its entrance the motto 'Let there be light', reflecting Carnegie's original intention to enlighten and inform the world through his gifts.